 Roasted peanuts can provide a good amount of essential nutrients in a healthy diet.
 Skip the high amount of sodium that is found in salted peanuts and grab a handful of unsalted ones for a good snack.
 Although about a quarter of a cup is about 250 calories, peanuts that are unsalted and roasted provide a mix of protein, fat, and carbohydrates.
 There is also a rich source of minerals in peanuts, like manganese, potassium, phosphorus, and zinc.
+Eat roasted peanuts in moderation and feel free to add flavor with seasonings and toppings like dried dill, black pepper and chili, dried fruit, and other herbs and spices.

 A Brief Background

 Roasted peanuts became popular in the late 1800s when P.T.
 Barnum circus wagons moved around the country.
 Vendors with "Fresh Roasted Peanuts" labeled on their carriage would shout, "Hot roasted peanuts!" to the attendees.
 Soon, more street vendors starting doing the same, and more carts full of peanuts become popular at other venues like baseball games.
-As supply went up in the 1900's, demand did as well—especially for roasted peanuts.
+As supply went up in the 1900s, demand did as well, especially for roasted peanuts.

 While roasted peanuts remain a popular snack even today, it can cause one of the most severe allergic reactions.
 Be careful about consuming roasted peanuts if you have peanut allergies, as dry roasting creates a chemical transformation of the proteins in the peanuts which can activate the immune system.